deltachat/deltachat-pages/en/help.md

 users will not have any key prior to using Delta Chat.
 We do, however, try to support private keys from as many sources as possible.

-If you want to keep your passphrase you'll have to create an e-mail alias for use with Delta Chat such that Delta Chat's key is tied to this e-mail alias.

 Removing the password from the private key will depend on the software you use to manage your PGP keys.
 With Enigmail, you can set your password to an empty value in the Key Management window.
 With GnuPG you can set